West Chester-Based Tech Company Assists Underprivileged Communities in Chester County - NewsBreak

 Phoenixville’s CCWMG — Renowned for Retainer-Based Financial Planning — Welcomes New Managing Director

-Derek Dobin.Image via Creative Capital Wealth Management Group.
 Creative Capital Wealth Management Group, which employs a retainer-based planning model that is making waves in the industry, is currently in growth mode.
+Wayne resident Derek Dobin, who boasts 20-plus years of experience in finance and engineering, is the latest addition to the Phoenixville firm’s roster of professionals who utilize a team approach to help clients with a wide variety of needs as they maneuver through a complex financial-services world.

 Elyse Lupin, Pres., Founder of Elysium Marketing Group, Joins Center for Loss and Bereavement Board

-Elyse Lupin.Image via Elyse Lupin at Elysium Marketing Group.
 Elyse Lupin — President and Founder of Elysium Marketing Group (Ambler) — has joined the board for The Center for Loss and Bereavement in Skippack.
+Lupin is on both the community relations and marketing committees, where she will use her extensive marketing background to build awareness of the grief counseling services the organization provides.

 Followers